tamersp25/docs/docs/developer/engines/cognitive/text/content-classification/README.md

 Content classification engine output conforms to the `concept` validationContract and writes results into the `object` array as objects of type `concept`.
 The `objectCategory` array is used to specify one or more categories that the text has been classified into.

-The text values written to the `class` key are specified by the engine provider based on their own taxonomy.
+- The text written to the `class` key are specified by the engine provider based on their own taxonomy.
+- If the classification is in reference to a particular taxonomy, the `@id` key can be used to provide a URI to the category definition.
+- If there is a weighting or confidence on the various classifications, it can be expressed with the `confidence` key.

-> At this time aiWARE does not manage a master concept taxonomy that engines are required to conform to.
+> aiWARE does not mandate a master concept taxonomy that engines are required to conform to.
-They use class keys to map back to their own taxonomies.
+They use class names (and @id if appropriate) to map to external taxonomies.

 ### Minimal Example